National suicide prevention strategies in Australia

 To assist understanding the different layers of national policy, strategy, plans and frameworks, a summary has been provided with links to greater detail.
 These include:

-- The Fifth National Mental Health and Suicide Prevention Plan
+- National Mental Health and Suicide Prevention Agreement

-- The National Mental Health and Suicide Prevention Agreement
+- National LGBTIQ+ Mental Health and Suicide Prevention Strategy

 - National Mental Health and Suicide Prevention Plan